Phrase and beyond

 We’re using the following stack and set of plugins to build our demo site (versions between parentheses):

-✋🏽 Heads up » You will need WordPress 5.5 or higher, with the Gutenberg block editor, to use the Phrase Strings integration for WordPress.
+✋🏽 Heads up » You will need WordPress 5.5 or higher, with the Gutenberg block editor, to use the Phrase Strings localization plugin for WordPress.

 Aznomia is a fictional non-profit showcasing the flora and fauna of the under-threat Amazon rainforest.
 Here’s what Aznomia’s website will look like when we’re done with it: